grongierisc/iris-python-flask-api-template/README.md

 Open `/src/python/person/app.py` to change anything on the api.
 Open `/src/python/person/bo.py` to be able to change things related to the internal requests, this is where you can use SQL - it will be compiled in running IRIS docker container.

-# 7. What's insde the repo
+# 7. What's inside the repo

 ## 7.1.
 Dockerfile